Frequently Asked Questions

 Don't forget your lights!

-• The roads remain open to traffic making it unsafe to ride before 5am
+• The roads remain open to traffic.

-• Aid stations will not open before 5am
+• Aid stations will not be open.

 • No stamps will be given out for those seeking 'Finisher' status outside of the allocated time frame.